fluttercandies/flutter_wechat_assets_picker/README.md

 - When `maxAssets` equals to `1` (a.k.a. single picking mode), use `SpecialPickerType.noPreview` will immediately select asset clicked (pressed) by the user and popped.
-- When `requestType` equals to `RequestType.video`,
-  the picker will obtain *Live Photos* on iOS by default.
-  You can disable it by setting `FilterOptionGroup.containsLivePhotos` to `false`.
 - `limitedPermissionOverlayPredicate` lives without persistence, if you want to ignore the limited preview after restart, you'll need to integrate with your own saving methods.